 This is TechRadar’s review summary that gives you all the key information you need if you’re looking for quick buying advice in 30 seconds – our usual full, in-depth review follows.

 The Honor 8 costs the same as its closest rivals, the and , and similarly only works on GSM carriers like AT&T and T-Mobile in the US.
 It's the prettier of the three, but the only one to start at 32GB instead of 64GB.

-It’s therefore automatically the third wheel due to its later launch date.
-And illogical software choices – like no app drawer – make it the “Oh, we’re not with him” oddball of the group.
+It’s therefore automatically the third wheel due to its later launch date, smaller entry-level size and illogical software choices – like no app drawer.

-The Honor 8 relies on these novel features to differentiate itself beyond its light-diffracted good looks.
-Let’s find out if it’s enough to become your next shiny new object.
+Honor 8 relies on these novel features to differentiate itself beyond its light-diffracting good looks and tempting price, to make a strong case for becoming your next shiny object.

 Price and release date

 - Unlocked price is $399 in the US, and £369 in the UK